bdrive/help/support_content/en/documents/netdrive_manual/add-configure-drive/add-configure-drive.md

 <img class="markdown" src="https://doc.bdrive.com/images/add_configure_drive_5.jpg" style="width: 500px">

+- ITEM LOCATION OPTIONS

+  - **In account** : Drive configuration will be stored on account server.
+If you use NetDrive with same account on other computer same configuration will be downloaded from account server.
+  - **In device** : Drive configuration will be stored on your computer and not uploaded to account server.

 - AUTO CONNECT OPTIONS

   - **No automatic mount** : Connects only when user proceeds CONNECT command.